Christine B. Haltiwanger, PhDAssociate Dean, School of Health and Wellness

-Unit: Health Science, College of Humanities and Sciences, School of Sciences and Math
+Unit: College of Humanities and Sciences, School of Health and Wellness, Health Science

 “Spread love everywhere you go.
 Let no one ever come to you without leaving happier.” --Mother Theresa

 Teaching & Education

 You will learn with me when taking courses in Health Science.
 Degrees

 BA, Clemson University

 My experience includes several years in the health care and corporate wellness industries.
 I have been teaching at the university level since 2009.

 Wethington, H., Maynard, L. M., Haltiwanger C. & Blanck, H.M.
 November 20, 2013.
 “Use of Calorie Information at Fast Food and Chain Restaurants among U. S. Adults, 2009.”
 Journal of Public Health.